TimeHut/angularity-i18n/README.md

     {{ 'There is %1 apple in %2 basket' | i18n:4:'my' }}

-in locales.js:
+in locale.json:

-    var _locales = {
-         'en-us': {
-             'There is %1 apple in %2 basket': {
+	{ 'There is %1 apple in %2 basket': {
-                0 :   'There is no apple in %2 basket',
+		'0' :   'There is no apple in %2 basket',
-                1 :   'There is %1 apple in %2 basket',
+		'1' :   'There is %1 apple in %2 basket',
-                other : 'There are %1 apples in %2 basket'
+		'other' : 'There are %1 apples in %2 basket'
 		}
 	}
-     }

 ### in js:
 in controller:

+	// function TestController(i18n)...
+	i18n('Hello world');

+or

     $filter('i18n')('Hello world');